deco3500-2017/team-apollo/standup_3/husheng_luke_tasks.md

 - Create the logic to pull accelerometer data from the database and applies it to the relevant venue in the browser - DONE LUKE
 - Create the logic to pull volume data from the database and applies it to the relevant venue in the browser - DONE LUKE
 - Create the logic to pull location/popularity data from the database and applies it to the relevant venue in the browser - DONE LUKE
-- Create the logic to create an overall buzz rating from the popularity/accelerometer/sound statistics and apply it to the relevant venue in the browser
+- Create the logic to create an overall buzz rating from the popularity/accelerometer/sound statistics and apply it to the relevant venue in the browser - DONE LUKE
 - Create the logic for a login screen (just a simple username, no password, input could be enough) .. needs to be implemented in a way that multiple people can't go on the app using the same username at the same time because otherwise things will break.